Frequently Asked Questions

 Why does it show a "parent format"?

-Many modern file formats are actually containers based on other formats.
-For example:
+Because lots of modern file formats are secretly based on other formats.
+Fun examples:

-• DOCX is a ZIP file containing XML documents
+• DOCX is just a ZIP file full of XML documents

-• XLSX is a ZIP file with spreadsheet data
+• XLSX is a ZIP file stuffed with spreadsheet data

-• EPUB is a ZIP file with HTML content
+• EPUB is a ZIP file containing HTML and images

 Still have questions?